2022 South Korean presidential election: Primary results

-The votes above only count the votes cast for the four candidates who stayed in the race up to the final round of the primary and does not include votes received by Chung Sye-kyun and Kim Doo-kwan, who both dropped out midway.
+The votes above only count the votes cast for the four candidates who stayed in the race up to the final round of the primary and do not include votes received by Chung Sye-kyun and Kim Doo-kwan, who both dropped out midway.
 Before dropping out, Chung had received 23,731 votes and Kim received 4,411 votes.

-On 10 October, following the announcement of Lee Jae Myung's nomination, Lee Nak-yeon campaign stated they would appeal the results.
+On 10 October, following the announcement of Lee Jae Myung's nomination, Lee Nak-yeon's campaign stated they would appeal the results.
 A day later, the campaign submitted a formal appeal to the party.
 Rep. Hong Young-pyo, co-chair of the Lee Nak-yeon campaign, said that the votes of Kim and Chung should be included in the final result, in which case Lee Jae Myung's vote share would be reduced to 49.32% and run-off would be required.
 However, party chairman Song Young-gil told reporters he would reject the appeal and urged the former prime minister to concede.
-Song added that the specific clause of excluding votes received by withdrawn candidates from the final tally was approved during the party convention of August 2020 when Lee Nak-yeon himself was elected party chairman.
+Song added that the specific clause of excluding votes received by withdrawn candidates from the final tally was approved during the party convention of August 2020, when Lee Nak-yeon himself was elected party chairman.

 On 13 October, the Party Affairs committee, with 64 of the 76 panel members attending, voted by acclamation to dismiss the appeal.
 Lee Nak-yeon formally conceded and vowed to do his part to ensure the party's victory in the March election.